Peggy Sue was thrown out of a car window, covered with cigarette burns,” recalls Lisa Ruoppolo of Hope Alliance, Inc.

-Precious Bane (1924) is a novel about Prue Sarn, a young Victorian woman with a cleft palate.
+Precious Bane is a classic novel about Prue Sarn, a young woman with a cleft palate.
 But she has an inner beauty that shines through despite — or maybe because of — it.

-Special needs cats are a lot like Prue — just ask Josh Norem.
-The San Francisco-based “Furrtographer” has been owned by a number of blind cats for roughly a decade.
-And he has been doing pro bono photos of cats with special needs for various shelters and rescue groups during that time.
+The San Francisco-based “Furrtographer” has been cared for a number of blind cats over the past decade.
+And he has been shooting pro bono photos of cats with special needs for various shelters and rescue groups during that time.

-Fortunately, there are enough people who see special needs cats this way, people who are willing to change diapers on cats with urinary issues or try to get a handle on the trauma some of these animals have endured.
+Fortunately, there are enough people who see these cats this way, people who are willing to change diapers for cats with urinary issues or try to get a handle on the trauma that some of these animals have endured.

-Check out Joe and Lauren’s loving clowder of cats:
+Check out Joe and Lauren DiPaolo’s loving clowder of cats:

 An Adopted Family

-You can follow the story of a young couple, Joe and Lauren, who make a point of adopting special needs felines, on Instagram.
-Meet their cats:
+On Instagram, you can follow the story of a young couple, Joe and Lauren DiPaolo, who make a point of adopting special needs cats, who include:

-- Leela, who is handicapped and missing an eye.
+- Leela, who is physically disabled and missing an eye

-They also recently added 2 kittens to the mix: Yoyo, who is missing both eyes, and Tank, a feral with a rare heart condition.
-Tank was vicious “until he started to learn what love feels like.”
-Watching Joe and Lauren’s videos and perusing their photos, you get to see Little & Co. play together just like any other cats.
+Tank was vicious “until he started to learn what love feels like,” say the DiPaolos.
+Watching their videos and scrolling through their photos, you get to see all these cats play together just like any other cats.